FrolixCZE/MYSQL-Client-MYSQL-Database-Connector-Executor/README.md

 And you will be connected.
 # Features/Commands
 Any SQL Command
-"SHOW TABLES" will show all the tables in the database.
+or "SHOW TABLES" will show all the tables in the database. or "EXIT" will disconnect from the currently connected database.